amr28693/gossypium_ecto/README.md

 # Gossypium ECTO

-Entropy-Coupled Trait ODE (ECTO) applied to *Gossypium hirsutum* pangenome breeding trait dynamics.
+Entropy-Initiated Coupled-Trait ODE (ECTO) applied to *Gossypium hirsutum* pangenome breeding trait dynamics.

 This repository contains all code to reproduce the results in:

 > Rodriguez, A.M.
 (2026).
-Domain-invariant transfer of an entropy-coupled ODE framework from psychometric to pangenomic breeding trait dynamics in *Gossypium hirsutum*.
+Cross-domain transfer without structural modification: Applying entropy-initiated coupled-trait ODEs to pangenomic breeding trait dynamics in *Gossypium hirsutum*. *BioSystems* [submitted].

 The ECTO framework was published in: